About Faculty of Health

 UC Health teaching staff have strong clinical and industry experience as well as excellent academic qualifications.
 They are committed to providing a learning experience that prepares graduates for the real world.
 The faculty is led by Professor Diane Gibson, Dean of Health.
 The staff in the Deans office are listed below, while all other faculty staff profiles are located on each of our course pages.

-- Gibson, Prof Diane (Dean of Health)
+- Upton, Prof Dominic (Acting Dean of Health)

 - Semple, Dr Stuart (Associate Dean, Enterprise and Partnerships)